Quantum Entanglement of Anyonic Charges and Emergent Spacetime Geometry: Instantons and the Emergence of Topological Charge in ZGNRs

-Now, if the on-site electron repulsion is included, the chiral sublattice symmetry of Eq.~(\ref{chiral_sublattice}) is \textit{explicitly} broken since the density operator does not change under this transformation.
+Now, if the on-site electron repulsion is included, the chiral sublattice symmetry of Eq.~\eqref{chiral_sublattice} is \textit{explicitly} broken since the density operator does not change under this transformation.
 We may expect that the edge states of noninteracting ZGNR may be gone.
 However, it turns out that the edge states persist, but now they are \textit{gapped}.
-These gapped edge states can be understood from the point of view of the relation between the fermion number and the topological configuration of the gap parameters analogous to the Goldstone-Wilczek method~\cite{chiral-ZGNR}.
-The combined mirror and time-reversal transformation play crucial roles in characterizing the topological property of the gap parameters.
-More concretely, one can construct the analogue of anomaly equation as in Eq.~(\ref{anomaly-eq}) for the Hartree-Fock Hamiltonian by considering the time derivative of (total) spatial current using the Heisenberg equation of motion.
-A careful study of the equation for the current perpendicular to edges shows that the edge occupations of the ZGNR can be identified with the topological charge linked to the solitonic behavior of the gap parameters~\cite{chiral-ZGNR}.
+These gapped edge states can be understood from the point of view of the relation between the fermion number and the topological configuration of the gap parameters analogous to the Goldstone-Wilczek method discussed above~\cite{chiral-ZGNR}.
+The combined mirror and time-reversal symmetry is essential for determining the system’s topological properties and for maintaining its SPT classification.
+More concretely, one can construct the analog of anomaly equation as in Eq.~\eqref{anomaly-eq} for the Hartree-Fock Hamiltonian by considering the time derivative of (total) spatial current using the Heisenberg equation of motion.
+A careful study of the equation for the current perpendicular to edges shows that the edge occupations of the ZGNR can be identified with the topological charge linked to the behavior of the gap parameters.

+The arguments leading to the topologicla charge $Q_\text{top}$ in Eq.~\eqref{eq:Qtop} apply only to symmetry-protected topological insulators (SPTs), which in our case correspond to disorder-free ZGNRs.
+In this regime, semions are absent: while edge states exist, they carry integer charge $e$, not fractional charge $e/2$ as in polyacetylene~\cite{HeegerMod1988}.
+A detailed discussion of these differences can be found in Ref.~\cite{Yang2025,chiral-ZGNR,Yang2019/1}.

 It is tempting to try to understand the interacting ZGNR in the scheme of the symmetry-based classification of topological insulators/superconductors as proposed in Refs.~\cite{tenfold1,tenfold2}.
-However, it is not clear to what extent such a classification scheme can be applied, since the scheme is based on the condition of the preservation of \textit{gapless boundary states} against various perturbations that adhere to relevant symmetries.
+However, it is not clear to what extent such a classification scheme can be applied since the scheme is based on the condition of the preservation of \textit{gapless boundary states} against various perturbations that adhere to relevant symmetries.